1948–49 Tri-Cities Blackhawks season

-The 1948–49 season was the Tri-Cities Blackhawks' third season of play and the last of the National Basketball League (NBL) before its merger with the Basketball Association of America (BAA).
+The 1948–49 Tri-Cities Blackhawks season was the team's third season of play (their second full season of play while going under the Tri-Cities Blackhawks name after previously going under the Buffalo Bisons in 1946) and their last season of play in the National Basketball League (NBL) before its merger with the Basketball Association of America (BAA).
 Led by the league's final MVP Don Otten, the Blackhawks experienced their first winning season in team history, as well as their only winning season while in the NBL.
-The Tri-Cities would sweep the Sheboygan Red Skins 2–0 in the opening round, but lost to the Oshkosh All-Stars 3–1 in the semifinal round of the final NBL Playoffs ever held.
-Months after the end of what became the final NBL season as a whole, the NBL officially agreed to merge operations with the more upstart Basketball Association of America to become the modern-day National Basketball Association, with the NBA ultimately keeping the history of the BAA around over that of the NBL despite it being the longer-lasting league, though the NBA would also keep every surviving NBL team from the previous season outside of the Dayton Rens, Hammond Calumet Buccaneers, and Oshkosh All-Stars alongside keeping the NBL's planned expansion team in the Indianapolis Olympians, while the BAA side also kept every team of theirs outside of the Indianapolis Jets (formerly the NBL's Indianapolis Kautskys) and the Providence Steamrollers for the merger.
+The Tri-Cities would sweep the Sheboygan Red Skins 2–0 in the Western Division opening round, but lost to the Oshkosh All-Stars 3–1 in the Western Division semifinal round of the final NBL Playoffs ever held.
+Months after the end of what became the final NBL season as a whole, the NBL officially agreed to merge operations with the more upstart Basketball Association of America to become the modern-day National Basketball Association, with the NBA ultimately keeping the history of the BAA around over that of the NBL despite it being the longer-lasting league, though the NBA would also keep every surviving NBL team from the previous season outside of the Dayton Rens, Hammond Calumet Buccaneers, and Oshkosh All-Stars (with Oshkosh being a last-minute subtraction on their end) alongside keeping the NBL's planned expansion team in the Indianapolis Olympians, while the BAA side also kept every team of theirs outside of the Indianapolis Jets (formerly the NBL's Indianapolis Kautskys) and the Providence Steamrollers for the merger.
 However, the Blackhawks and the Syracuse Nationals would become the only NBL teams in the NBL side of things by 1949 to survive to the present day, albeit as the Atlanta Hawks and Philadelphia 76ers respectively.

+Draft picks

+The Tri-Cities Blackhawks would participate in the 1948 NBL draft, which occurred right after the 1948 BAA draft when plans for a joint draft between the National Basketball League and the rivaling Basketball Association of America ultimately fell out when the defending NBL champion Minneapolis Lakers, Rochester Royals, Fort Wayne Zollner Pistons, and Indianapolis Kautskys turned Jets all defected from the NBL to the BAA.
+However, as of 2026, no records of what the Blackhawks' draft picks might have been for the NBL have properly come up, with any information on who those selections might have been being lost to time in the process.

+Roster

+Note: Joe Camic, Earl Hawkins, Ed Lewinski, and player-coach Bobby McDermott were not on the playoff roster for one reason or another.